matzsoft/sudoku/README.md

 ## TODO List
 For now, in no particular order, this is a list of things needed.

-1. The PuzzleView does not have the focus when the document is first opened.
+1. Can I move the KeyTracker modifiers into the KeyTracker definition?
 1. The confirmation dialog for a new file does not close the window when cancel is chosen.
 1. When an edited document is closed it is saved, but without a confirmation dialog.
 1. Have a way for Audio verify to start from the selection.